hackclub/hackapet/pets/apet/Artic_Blast/readme.md

 RIGHT arrow key to move right
 Avoid oil spills🛢️ and broken bottles🪣
 Collect weed🌿 and fish🐟 to gain immunity!(2 secs per collection) just press left or right key to restart after gameover occurs

+created by -U04GZ714R0E slack someone asked to put this name in slack- maximus